 Write It Down

-Write the schedule down.
+Put the schedule on paper.
 Your parenting time routine should be something you both agree with and can maintain over time.
 This doesn't mean that there will never be changes, but you don't want to do something completely different each week.
 Your kids have a right to know when they can expect to see their parents, and you should know when your children will be with you.
 Sticking to a consistent schedule can make the transition between your home and your ex's home easier for your children.

 The following guidelines provide an example of the language you can use to set appropriate boundaries while still being supportive of your ex's relationship with your child.
 These guidelines should be added to your written parenting plan or communicated in writing: